armstrtw/rcppbugs/README.rst

 Here is a simple example of a linear model in rcppbugs.

-* define the variable space
+* define the nodes of your model as simple R objects

-* implement a function which updates the deterministic variables
+* implement a function which updates the deterministic variables (or use a shortcut function for basic cases)

-* add nodes to the model and define the parameters governing the stochastic variables
+* create a model object with 'create.model'

+* run your model with the 'run.model' function

 ::